 Silver Star might be a cute ski resort, but don’t be fooled into thinking that this is just a little wee ski hill with a few beginner runs for the kids.
-The lay-out can provide the feeling of compactness because it’s reasonably easy to keep track of the family, but with 1,240 hectares and 115 marked runs, the size of the Silver Star Mountain Resort is definitely not small.
+The lay-out can provide the feeling of compactness because it’s reasonably easy to keep track of the family, but with 3,269 acres (1,323 hectares) and 128 marked runs, the size of the Silver Star Mountain Resort is definitely not small.

 For such a large ski resort, surprisingly Silver Star Mountain only has 6 main lifts, with 10 in total.
 In addition to 3 wonder carpets for the little powder puppies, there are 4 high-speed chair lifts.

 The trail statistics are 15% beginner, 40% intermediate, 35% advanced, and 10% expert.
 Strong intermediate riders in particular will love to ski Silver Star

 on the many blue runs as well as some of the black runs, and the resort also caters very well to beginners.